phax/ph-poi/README.md

 # ph-poi

 Java library with some Apache POI improvements.
-Also adds some helper functions to more easily read and write typesafe Excel files.
+Also adds some helper functions to more easily read and write type safe Excel files.

 # Maven usage